Skip to main content

 Data PlaneEvent routing, retry, backpressureIf down: events queue until recovery

-Edge PlaneLocal delivery, secret injection, adaptersIf down: only affected cluster stops receiving
+Edge PlaneLocal delivery, secrets, adaptersIf down: only affected edge plane stops receiving

 Control Plane (SaaS)

-The control plane is what you see in the dashboard: create clusters, configure destinations, manage API keys, view delivery logs.
+The control plane is what you see in the dashboard: create edge planes, configure endpoints and targets, manage delivery flows, view delivery logs.

 It never sees your event payloads.
 The control plane handles enrollment and configuration only.
-Once a cluster is enrolled and destinations are configured, events flow directly through the data plane.
+Once an edge plane is enrolled and flows are configured, events flow directly through the data plane.

 Data Plane